TerraCube-Organization/OctoCrypt/README.md

-# OctoCrypt (Backend)
+# OctoCrypt (Full Recode V2)
-🐙 This is the Backend of the OctoCrypt End to End encrypted Messanger.
+🐙 This is a full Recode, now based on a better Encryption.

 You are open to collaborate with us by sending a Pull request.